Movement

 workspace to reduce effects of repetitive stress.
 A pregnant woman

-might use Rolfing Movement sessions to help her adjust to the ongoing
+might use Rolf Movement sessions to help her adjust to the ongoing

 shift in her center of gravity.
 Athletes use Movement work to improve